MicrosoftDocs/webview2-win32-reference/1-0-1210-30/icorewebview2.md

 > public HRESULT [GetDevToolsProtocolEventReceiver](#getdevtoolsprotocoleventreceiver)(LPCWSTR eventName, ICoreWebView2DevToolsProtocolEventReceiver ** receiver)

 The `eventName` parameter is the full name of the event in the format `{domain}.{event}`.
-For more information about DevTools Protocol events description and event args, navigate to [DevTools Protocol Viewer][GithubChromedevtoolsDevtoolsProtocolTot].
+For more information about DevTools Protocol events description and event args, navigate to [DevTools Protocol Viewer](https://chromedevtools.github.io/devtools-protocol/tot).

 ```cpp
 // Prompt the user to name a CDP event, and then subscribe to that event.